manuelpepe/PyAutoBlockchain/examples/guide-example/README.md

 their corresponding ABIs inside the `abis/` directory.

 A single task is defined in `tasks.json` to run the `CompoundAndLog` strategy, passing the names of the needed contracts as parameters.
-This task is set to repeat every 24hs.
+This task is set to repeat every hour.